Macula-Systems-LLC/purview-automation/purview-import.md

 Tool for importing and exporting lists of entities for Microsoft Purview

-This tool is built for windows and is a command line application.
+This tool is built for Windows and is a command line application.

 To view the help, run the command